masonyoungblood/AvianWindowCollisions/README.md

 ## Intro

 These avian window collision data were collected by Ar Kornreich from various states in the northeastern US.
+`Window.Collision.R-Ready.res.csv` contains the original data that is used throughout the analysis, and `WinCol_data_Suppmat.xlsx` is an additional file that contains full descriptions of injuries and methods for injury categorization, locality of each case, and population density groupings.
 The data are comprised of individual cases of birds that were brought into rehabilitation centers, with information about species, age, sex, injuries, and the number of days that they survived.
 We will be identifying the major drivers of rehabilitation in two ways: (1) using logistic and Poisson models of release and treatment time, and (2) using a right-censored survival model of treatment time where the censored cases are those where birds died and could not be released.[^1] All models will be run in `Stan` using `brms`.

 For the survival analysis, we will be using the parameteric approach in `brms` described by [A. Solomon